 Entrepreneurship is hell on wheels.
 This whole time that I’ve been doing it, if I weren’t desperate for what it gets me, I would have quit a long time ago because it’s not easy.
 Real estate investing, in a way, is entrepreneurship.
 There are going to be challenges.
 If you’re hating what you’re doing, and you’re not succeeding terribly great with it, what’s going to happen when you get challenged?
 When are you going to quit?
 You’re going to be mad at real estate investing and jaded.
 I care so much about people’s experiences.
 That crushes me if that happens to somebody because I get where they’re coming from.
 I‘d probably be traumatized from it too, and never come back.
 I don’t want someone to give up unnecessarily when there might be a perfectly good strategy there.

-One thing you and I always talk about is we have different strategies.
+Strengths and interests go hand in hand.
+We don't usually love the things we're terrible at.
+Share on XOne thing you and I always talk about is we have different strategies.
 You landlord your own properties, I use property managers.
 What I love about us doing different strategies is while they’re different strategies, we’re also doing exactly the same thing, which is working to our strengths and working in what comes naturally to us.
 Both of us have succeeded with that.
 I don’t care what strategy someone else does.
 As long as everyone’s working to their strengths and doing something meant for them, that makes me happy.
 We don’t know what we don’t know, which is 100% true for real estate investing.
 How do you know what strategy is for you?
 Chances are, you’re not.
 That’s part of the motivation too.
 I’ll help you figure that out before you lose a ton of money doing something that someone told you to do.

 I want to back up a little bit to the place where we talk about getting better or things went badly, never wanting to get on that horse again.
 What they say, if you fall off the horse, you have to get back on it and run.
-When you think what happens in real estate is, if you’ve tried a few things, and they haven’t worked, you’re like, “It’s never going to work.
-That’s exactly why a book like this is relevant.
+When you think what happens in real estate is, if you’ve tried a few things, and they haven’t worked, you’re like, “It’s never going to work.“ That’s exactly why a book like this is relevant.
 I always say there are a million ways to make $1 million in real estate.
-If there are million ways and you’ve tried or 1, what is that?
+If there are a million ways and you’ve tried 3 or 1, what is that?
 There are a million opportunities.

 The good news is you don’t have to try 999,000.
-You’ll get it on or 4.
+You’ll get it on 3 or 4.
 Looking at these things, how can you get there faster?
 If you read this whole book, the idea is to get you closer to figuring that strategy out.
 It may not get you right there.
 You and I have talked about how you did things in the past with your strategy is slightly different than how you do it now.
 We all evolve over time.
 How can we put it more in 1 to 5 attempts range versus 50 attempts range?
 Chances are, you’re not going to stick around to have successful number 50.
 How do we narrow it down to what seems might be the right thing for you?

 That’s very true.
-We want to make sure that we pick a strategy that’s aligned with us, probably going to be or 4.
-You can try or 4.
+We want to make sure that we pick a strategy that’s aligned with us, probably going to be 3 or 4.
+You can try 3 or 4.
 Maybe you’ll hit it on the first one.
 Maybe you’ve combed the others in.
 For me, I’m a better person with executive properties.
 Yes, I have wholesale.
 Yes, I have flipped.
 Yes, I have done construction.
 Yes, I’ve done those things.
 It happened par for the course without me looking for it while I was doing my main business.
 It keeps it interesting and spicy, but the main business is where I make my money.

-The other thing that I want to say is we’ve had people on this show that built massively successful businesses and then lost everything in 2007, 2008 or because they went through divorce and their spouse take everything or for whatever reason.
+The other thing that I want to say is we’ve had people on this show that built massively successful businesses and then lost everything in 2007, 2008 or because they went through a divorce and their spouse take everything or for whatever reason.
 There’s a lot of reasons that people see failure.
 It’s not necessarily because the strategy was bad, but because something happened and they weren’t prepared with how to deal with it.
 There are so many people that would be in that situation and be like, “I’m out.
 I’m done.”
 The people that are on this show are the people that are like, “I am not going to let this defeat me.
 I know there’s a way for me to have success.
 I love real estate enough to pursue.”
 There’s a lot of different reasons for success in this business and there’s a lot of different reasons for failure.
 The biggest thing to remember is who you are is the most important factor for your success in this business.

 I love what you just said.
 I don’t think I told you this.
 I’ve started offering coaching.
 I’ve done it on the side.
 I’ve never publicly offered it.
 I’m doing more coaching, mostly because we’re all still stuck at home.
 It’s 2020.
 We can hop on some Zoom.
 Let’s see if I can help some people on Zoom.
 I was working with a coaching client.
 In one of her initial information types of things, she made the statement.
 She said, “I don’t want to be a good investor.
 I want to be a great investor.”
 When I saw that line, I highlighted it.
 I was like, “What a great line.”
 I asked her, “What is a great investor to you mean?”
 I feel like a lot of people would say, “If I’ve made $2 million, put a financial whatever on it.”
 I told her, “When I read that line, it jumped out at me so much.
 I was thinking, ‘Why is this in my thoughts?
-What to me is a great investor?”
+What to me is a great investor?‘”

 It’s exactly what you just talked about.
-I don’t think whether you’re good or great investor has anything to do with how much you’re making.
+I don’t think whether you’re a good or great investor has anything to do with how much you’re making.
 If you want to be considered a great investor, you pick yourself back up when something happens because something is always going to happen, whether it’s your own oopsie, you don’t know what you’re doing or whatever.
 As you said, everything’s going along great and all of a sudden, the bottom falls out of the world.
 2020 or 2008, things happen and that’s fine.
 There’s nothing that you personally could have done for.
 There are some mitigation strategies.
 Some things aren’t your fault.
 It’s not about who’s at fault.
 Even if you made the dumbest mistake on the planet, it’s not your fault.
 To be that great investor, you pick yourself up and keep going or you adjust.
 In 2008, what did all the successful people do?
 They adjusted.
 They didn’t quit.
 It sucked 100% at the moment, but they adjusted.
 Got kicked down, brush the dirt off, how are we going to do this?
 Same with entrepreneurship, things happen.
 You have to just course.
 2020 and the pandemic happens.
 We’re all stuck at home.

-I watched Shark Tank all the time, hearing how the entrepreneurs have switched modes because it’s like, “Stuck at home now, what am I going to do?
-I’ve seen so many people adjust course and come out way better off.
+I watched Shark Tank all the time, hearing how the entrepreneurs have switched modes because it’s like, “Stuck at home now, what am I going to do?“ I’ve seen so many people adjust course and come out way better off.
 It’s so cool.
 When you were talking about that, I was like, “It’s the great investor.”
 I had this whole conversation with my coaching client.
 I want to be clear.
 What I see as a great investor, it’s not about what you buy, what you invest in, what your returns are.
 Do you keep getting up when you get knocked down?
 If you do, you are great, in my opinion, because if you keep doing that, there’s no way you’re not going to succeed.

 The other piece about that is there is something incredibly fulfilling about not allowing yourself to be defeated.
 There’s so much of what we talk about with bliss.
 How do you feel about yourself?
 We each define success differently.
 A lot of times, especially when you’re looking for a blissful life, that success isn’t defined by money.
 Money helps.
 It creates a foundation for a lot of blissful things, but it’s not the big end result.
 The big end result is how do you feel in your life most of the time.
 When we look at success that way, you can look at real estate in your strategy in a very different way too.
 I want to tell a little story.
 I do these journals on starting something new.
 I’ve started some new projects, some good ones.
 You can listen to this so you can find out what’s going on.
 I released this in Thanksgiving of 2020.

 I went on vacation.
 Four projects came to a head, 2 to 4 days before I left.
 One, I had been working on for nine years, one for three years, one for six months and one for three months.
 They all had to-dos.
 Everything came.
 I had to do it right then just a few days before vacation.
-We were laughing, my husband and I. Were like, “I need to go on vacation more often.”
+We were laughing, my husband and I. We’re like, “I need to go on vacation more often.”
 What’s so funny about that is there was all this urgency before I left.
 On the day that I was leaving, I left on Tuesday morning.
 My flight was at 8:30.
 I texted everybody on Monday night.
 I said, “I’m out.
 You guys need to manage it.
 I’m only gone for ten days, so handle it.”
 What’s awesome is I came back and it was handled.
 Everything moved to the next step.
 For me, that is success.
 I can go on vacation and have a vacation.
 How are we defining success?
 How does real estate fit into that?

 That’s a cool segue into one of the chapters of the book, if you remember, the one that’s called The Three True Currencies.
 I have this theory that there are three currencies that we’re all using at all times in exchange to get something.
 First one is money.
 We all know that.
 The second one and the third one that I feel like people aren’t talking about as much are time and sanity.
 If you think about it, anytime you want to get something, whether it’s a service, a product or an investment, you are paying for that thing in one or more of those currencies.
 When you can step back and look at the value of each of those currencies for you, it can change everything.

 My most important currency is sanity.
 You’re talking about for some people.
-It’s monetary success.
+It’s a monetary success.
 What’s my definition of success?
 I can tell you what it’s not.
 It’s not anything that involves me losing my sanity.
 If my sanity is not at peak, intact, and I’m happy, to me, nothing else is successful.
 If I’m not happy, I’m not successful.
 If I’m successful, I’m happy.
 Anytime I’m going to get something or do something, I look at that.
 In some scenarios, we’re talking about putting this book out.
 Usually, I’m not a fan of sacrificing my time and sanity at all.
 I’m much more apt to pay someone to let them do it.
 They’re going to do it better than I do anyway.
 If it means I get to keep my time and sanity, I do that.

 When I went to put the book out, I wanted to go through the experience because I had never been through it before.
 I lost all time and sanity.
 In that case, I did it purposefully.
 I didn’t do it because I thought I had to be doing it.
 I use the currencies all the time.
 If I want to hire a housekeeper, is it more important to keep my time and sanity in that case or do I want to save the money?
 How much does the housekeeper cost?
 It’s exactly what you’re talking about.
 It’s this definition of success.
 How are you doing things?
 What you described about going on vacation, you might have been able to do all things with all those projects in ten days.
 Ultimately, is that what matters?
-No. That tenday vacation matters.
+No. That ten–day vacation matters.
 There’s always going to be a balance.
 It’s honestly my favorite chapter in the book for exactly what you just described.
 When people put the stuff in context, it can literally change everything.

-I laugh a little when someone has a fulltime job and a family with five kids and they say they want to wholesale.
-I’m like, “When are you going to do that?
-Someone in that case, I would assume that time is your most valuable currency.
+Financial freedom is actually time freedom because you get to do what you want to do.
+Share on XI laugh a little when someone has a full–time job and a family with five kids and they say they want to wholesale.
+I’m like, “When are you going to do that?“ Someone in that case, I would assume that time is your most valuable currency.
 How is wholesaling, which is the most active strategy on the planet, going to fit into them?
 Do you, though?
 You might want to find a more passive strategy unless you hate your family and your job.
 It’s so simple, but it changes every decision I’ve ever made, like flipping properties.
 I think that’s one of the examples I use in the book.
 My sanity would be so far in the toilet, I don’t care how much money I was making.
 Turnkey rental properties, I’m going to pay more for those than I would if I did a BRRRR.
 For me, I keep my time and sanity most of the time.

 There is truth.
 We get to live in that space as best we can.
 We need to make it a priority, but things happen.
 Life happens.
 Our priorities shift for short periods of time.
 It was interesting.
 I’ve been trying to refinance my primary residence.
 Lenders are going crazy because of all the stuff that the feds are going through and putting them through.
 We don’t know that on the front end unless you’re on the back end.
 I have a lot of mortgage friends.
 I know what they’re going through.
 It takes six months for me to get a primary residence refinanced through.

 They want me to sign while I’m on vacation, or I’m going to lose the lock.
 The lender has not finished the undersigning.
 They haven’t finished the documentation.
 It hasn’t gone to title.
 They’re not done.
 They’re going to get done the day before the lock ends.
 I was sitting here for six months.
 I told my broker, “No, you’re not going to disturb my vacation.”
 He says, “I can send somebody to you to sign, where you are.”
 I was, “Fine, call me.
 If it works, it works.
-If it doesn’t, it doesn’t, but I am not going to lose my lock.
-He’s like, “There’s nothing I can do about it.”
+If it doesn’t, it doesn’t, but I am not going to lose my lock.“ He’s like, “There’s nothing I can do about it.”
 I was like, “We’re going to do something about it.
 I waited here for six months.”
 We’re good friends.
 He knows I dig my heels and not to argue with me.
 I did call from the airport.
 I’m like, “Jerry, what’s the deal?”
 He said, “We’re going to get the lock extended, and I will cover whatever the cost is.”
 As it turns out, the lender didn’t charge for the extended lock.
 I didn’t work on vacation.

 We all hate mortgage loans.
 I don’t know if I could possibly hate the mortgage process more.
 They’re like, “We need your left arm, your firstborn child.
 Now that you already gave those to us, can you give those to us again?”
 I’m like, “I already gave them to you.”
 They’re like, “We need them again.”
 “You already have it.
 It’s on your desk.”
 It’s bad.